-The Tech Lunch Pail is excited to announce the launch of the new TLP Insider subscription.
+The best way to stay up with all that we do at The Tech Lunch Pail is by becoming a TLP Insider!
 Sign up for an account and get the best news, inside scoops, and analysis on the Hokies!
 Learn more

 Kenny Brooks Responds to Liz Kitley Injury Question, Discusses Virginia Tech's Response